* * *

 "A louis for giving directions?
 That's impossible!"

 - At 23:00 everyone sleeps, except for a half-dozen men who drink in a tavern.
 At Drouet's passionate demand they barricade the route.
-The unarmed guards do not stop them.

 "Bonjour Sire!"
 When a resident who has been to Versailles confirms the stranger's identity, Louis admits that he is the king:

 - Drouet has the church bell toll.
 "The bells in the village churches took up the call.
-The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, came together; a great storm was forming; a mass of armed men, full of agitation, of trouble."
+The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, came together; a great storm was forming; a mass of armed men, full of agitation, trouble."

 They leave.

-- The respite is short-lived: Crowds from elsewhere stop a mass.
+- The respite is short-lived: Crowds that come from elsewhere stop a mass.
 A count arrives on horseback wearing the Cross of Saint Louis, cries "Long live the king!"and is massacred.
 His head and hat are brandished on pikes.

 - But when Jean Drouet* appears at the head of the cortege applause breaks out.